- SEND Local Offer

 - Your child will attend a small group in school, to support their understanding of the changes ahead.
 This may include creating a ‘Personal Passport’ which includes information about themselves for their new school.

 - Where possible your child will visit their new school on several occasions and in some cases staff from the new school will visit your child in this school.
-The TA supporting a child with an EHC may visit the new school with them.
+The Learning Support Assistant supporting a child with an EHC may visit the new school with them.

 - Children on the autistic spectrum often struggle with change and transition.
 The Southwark specialist from the Autism Outreach Team will support a child’s move as closely as is necessary.